Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - roasted chestnuts

-4.4 Types of hot food that are not caught by these tests and stay zero-rated
+4.4 Types of hot food or drink that are not caught by these tests and stay zero-rated

-The new tests ensure that the vast majority of hot takeaway food is standard-rated.
+The new tests ensure that the vast majority of hot takeaway food and drink is standard-rated and drink is standard-rated (or temporarily reduced rated provided that the drink is not an alcoholic beverage).
 The exception is food that is either not hot at the time it’s provided to the customer or that’s hot at the time it’s provided to the customer but does not satisfy any of the tests.
-For example, freshly baked bread or bakery products that are incidentally hot at the time they’re sold but which are often eaten cold (that is, when they’ve cooled down to ambient air temperature).
+For example, freshly baked bread or bakery products that are incidentally hot at the time they’re sold but which are often eaten cold (that is, when they have cooled down to ambient air temperature).

 A retailer sells a Cornish pasty that’s been baked off and left to cool naturally but is still hot at the time that it’s provided to a customer (and so the precondition is satisfied).
 But the retailer: